mandlerm/BookTracker/NOTES.md

 SCOPE METHOD HELP!

+books_controller...if i have no logic in an action, do I need the action?
 Controller logic.
 start with predefined categories
 When I sign in with OmniAuth, the url looks funny:  http://localhost:3000/users#_=_